Great Village: Settlement

 "The reader should bear in mind that the settlement of the township of Londonderry was for the most part on those lands near the Bay Shore--Masstown, Glenholme, Great Village, Portapique, and Bass River.
 The present community of Londonderry, or Acadia Mines, was not included in the Area described in the Grant of 1775.
 Presumably settlement of that community did not commence until iron ore was discovered there in 1847."

 The Acadian settlers built dykes to create farmland from the area's extensive salt marsh.
 The village partially exists on this created land, which is still farmed.
-The dyked land, situated at a substantially lower elevation than the inhabited portion of Great Village, is a heritage-engineering site worthy of note.
+The dyked land is situated at a substantially lower elevation than the inhabited portion of Great Village.
+The dyke holds back the more than fifty-foot high tides of the Bay of Fundy.

 In the early nineteenth century this village was called 'The Port of Londonderry' and was a Port of Registry."
 Several shipyards thrived in the late 19th century and along with lumber exports created the wealth which built many of the fine, large Victorian-period houses and gardens visible today around the village.
 Foremost among them was the shipbuilder John M. Blaikie who built a massive four-masted barque named after himself in 1885, the barque John M. Blaikie.
 Along with the barque Kings County built across the Minas Basin, John M. Blaikie was one of only two four masted barques ever built in Canada and among the largest wooden sailing vessels built in the country.